hisr2024/BhriguWelt/docs/deployment.md

 BhriguWelt is now wired for a two-tier deployment model: the Python backend runs on Render (or any long-lived VM/container platform) while the React/Next.js frontend deploys on Vercel.
 Native apps (Android/iOS) reuse the same HTTP contracts exposed by the backend.
+No hosted instances ship with the repository, so follow the steps below to publish your own endpoints before testing clients.

 ## Backend → Render